 The Lords Supper (Communion) is celebrated once a month during the main service.
 In the Methodist tradition, Communion (the symbolic taking of bread and wine) is open to all, whatever their background and tradition.
 It is an ‘open’ table.

 Children are always welcome in this Church.
 We have a regular group of young people.
-We have an activity area that is regularly refreshed with suitable bible based learning and craft materials.We like and encourage families and children in the main worship area however, if families prefer we also have an adjoining quiet chapel where parents and children can go if they wish to see and hear what is going on but not be heard themselves – but we like and encourage children to stay in the main worship space with their families.
+We have an activity area that is regularly refreshed with suitable bible based learning and craft materials.We like and encourage families and children in the main worship area however, if families prefer we also have an adjoining quiet chapel where parents and children can go if they wish to see and hear what is going on but not be heard themselves – but we like and encourage children to stay in the main worship space under the supervision of their families.
 We are excited about this growing part of our church life and are exploring ways in which we can make it richer.

 For Information about Baptisms, Weddings & Funerals at Trinity or Corton (our smaller village chapel) see the contacts page